MATHEMATICAL FICTION:

 The Mirror Has Two Faces (1996)

-Love story with Jeff Bridges and Barbra Streisand as math and English professors (respectively) at Columbia University.
-We get a detailed description of the Twin Prime Conjecture (concerning the number... (more)
+Love story with Jeff Bridges and Barbra Streisand as math and English professors (respectively) at Columbia University in which they try (unsuccessfully) to achieve a marriage of deep companionship but... (more)

 Mirror Image (1972)